 Goddess eye winks from

-a 6am sky, says you’re not ready to see
+you’re not ready to see

-what I have to tell you,
+what I have to tell you

 hides herself behind